H7KZ/ExtraordinaryGifts/README.md

 # ExtraordinaryGifts
- Plugin that makes sending gifts possible.
-It has built GUI and mailing system with local yaml database.
-It is the perfect option for survival servers that want to spice up their gameplay.
+ Plugin that makes implements gift sending.
+It has built-in GUI and mailing system with local YAML database.
+It is the perfect solution for survival servers that want to spice up their gameplay with user-to-user interaction.